The Savoy viewers anxious as the 5-star series ends with COVID-19 lockdown

 Viewers of ITV’s docuseries The Savoy were anxious for the staff as the final episode was filmed during the days leading up to the COVID-19 shutdown in March.

 Every cough or sneeze was analysed and a cause for anxiety.
-The conflict between the staff preparing for their annual gala and what was coming was stark
+The contrast between the staff preparing for their annual gala and what was coming was stark.

 Early in the episode Rob the doorman commented: “You’ve less chance of contracting this coronavirus than you have of being hit by a bus.”